PedanticAvenger/MEH01-mod/README.md

 + The button retention design was changed including:
   + Removed the internal edge retaining the switch, there is little to no side to side forces inside the body and the wire retention keeps the switch in place.
   + Tapered the cutout in the wall to allow for the solder tabs on the switch to fit and have the top keep the switch aligned.
-  + increased some clearances, likely to accomodate the FDM process or the specifics on the switch component I got from Ali.
+  + Increased some clearances, likely to accomodate the FDM process or the specifics on the switch component I got from Ali.
-+ Created a version of the encoder knob that allows for insertion of a 1/16" piece of hex key shaft in place of the printed plastic piece.
++ Created a version of the encoder knob pwrt that allows for insertion of a 1/16" piece of hex key shaft in place of the printed plastic piece.
 I didn't have any problems with the printed version but again, I travel with my kbd and the risk of forces perpendicular to the axis of the encover breaking it bothered me.
+This change can be filed under individual paranoia if desired or used.
+I got a set of 1/16" hex wrenches from Amazon/Ali and just cut them off and clean them up with either a file or a dremel cutoff wheel.

 Stylistic Modifications: